RyePankoski/Neurons/README.md

 This is yet another sim.
 We start by growing a cyclic graph of nodes.
 Each node has a weight value.
 They have some color gene inheretence stuff going on but its not relevant to the simulation, its just for looks.

-We then pick two random nodes and from the start node we send a pulse into the network.
+We then pick two random nodes, from the start node we send a pulse into the network.
 The pulse decays as it passes through the nodes.

 (Signal strength) = Signal strength * weight.

 If a node is touched by a signal, its weight is increased slightly, so next time a signal touches it, it doesnt lower the signal strength as much.
 If we find our target node, it sends a signal back along the found path to reinforce this particular path.
-As we pathfind it strongly prefers to travel along stronger nodes, but will sometimes pick a random ndoe to travel along.
+As we pathfind it strongly prefers to travel along stronger nodes, but will sometimes pick a random, potentially weaker node to travel along.
 All nodes decay a very small amount each cycle.

 Early in the sim
 ![image](https://github.com/user-attachments/assets/1b75893d-1d1d-46a5-9a7a-34d05719ca02)